isomerpages/spf-ncpc/_crime-preventive-advisories/Individual/Senior Citizen.md

 **Staying Outdoors**

 *   Walk in pairs or group and only in well-lit areas.
-*   Always sling your handbag infront of you or hold it under your arm and walk facing oncoming traffic to prevent it being snatched.
+*   Always sling your handbag in front of you or hold it under your arm and walk facing oncoming traffic to prevent it being snatched.
 *   Carrying a personal alarm for extra protection.
 *   Be aware of your surroundings and avoid areas that increase your chances of being assaulted.
 *   Never flaunt your wealth such as watches and jewellery in public as this might draw attention to theft.
 Keep valuable especially jewellery out of sight.